 Jennifer Forestal (2017) "The Architecture of Political Spaces: Trolls, Digital Media, and Deweyan Democracy" American Political Science Review 111(1): 149-161.

-Political Spaces is a book manuscript project that draws from resources in political theory and traditional architecture in order to provide insights into the problems of software design and development associated with building democratic communities with digital technologies.
+The Shape of Democracy is a book manuscript project that draws from resources in political theory and traditional architecture in order to provide insights into the problems of software design and development associated with building democratic communities with digital technologies.

-Digital technologies and democratic practices
+Digital technologies & democratic practices

 Jennifer Forestal and Menaka Philips (2016) "People blame Facebook for fake news and partisan bile.
 They're wrong."
 Washington Post: Monkey Cage.
 December 16.